The Penn Office of Investments is responsible for investing the University’s endowment and pension assets.

 About the Endowment

 Penn’s endowment provides critical support for the University’s goal of becoming the most inclusive, innovative, and impactful university in the world.
-Totaling $13.8 billion as of June 30, 2018, the endowment is comprised of nearly 7,000 individual endowment funds benefiting the University’s schools, centers, and the University of Pennsylvania Health System.
-The endowment supports a wide range of purposes across the institution, including scholarships, world class academic instruction, innovative research, and outstanding medical care.
+Totaling $14.9 billion as of June 30, 2020, the endowment is comprised of over 7,000 individual endowment funds benefiting the University’s schools, centers, and the University of Pennsylvania Health System.